gdaguerre-dot/operational-intelligence-public-sector/README.md

 Rather than analyzing individual incidents, the objective is to understand how the IT service performs as a whole.

 ---
+---

+## Project Approach

+This repository follows a consulting-oriented Business Intelligence methodology covering the complete analytics lifecycle:

+1. Business Understanding
+2. Data Exploration (EDA)
+3. Data Preparation
+4. Dimensional Modeling
+5. KPI Design
+6. Dashboard Development
+7. Executive Storytelling
+8. Business Recommendations

+The objective is not only to build dashboards, but to demonstrate how operational data can be transformed into strategic decision-making tools.

 # Business Problem